discreetlogcontracts/dlcspecs/NumericOutcome.md

 And so again we are able to cover the entire interval of `2944` outcomes using only `14` CETs this time.

-### General Example
+### Abstract Example

-Before specifying the algorithm, let us run through a general example.
+Before specifying the algorithm, let us run through a general example and do some analysis.

 Consider the range `[(prefix)wxyz, (prefix)WXYZ]` where `prefix` is some string of digits in base `B` which `start` and `end` share and `w, x, y, and z` are the unique digits of `start` in base `B` while `W, X, Y, and Z`